Listen to “MIH054:How I Went From Stay-at-Home mom to Full-Time Blogger” on Spreaker.

 I am so nostalgic about those days and I am glad I did things the way I felt best at the time.
 I got the best of both worlds: blogging part-time while raising my beautiful girls.

 Today, seven years later, I have worked myself into a full-time blogger role as my children are able to handle a lot more responsibilities on their own.

 I no longer have to worry so much about how to get things done: I have more help.
 My teen and tween daughters chip in with chores around the house and we have at-home systems that work for us while we homeschool, and I work.
 So far, it is working out well for us.

-If you are a stay at home mom and thinking of becoming a full time blogger, here are some key things to keep in mind when it comes to balance and getting it all done.
+If you are a stay-at-home mom and thinking of becoming a full-time blogger, here are some key things to keep in mind when it comes to balancing and getting it all done.